 Violet Hawthorne has always been cautious around men.
 She is beyond mortified when her brother Ezra turns their deceased parents’ New England country inn into a brothel to accommodate the nearby lumberjacks.
 However, when her reputation becomes compromised, the inn is the least of her worries.
 Due to this, she finds herself comforted by a man whom she has tried to completely avoid.
 Little does she know that her brother has recklessly gambled away her future during a poker game, while an anonymous gentleman tried to unsuccessfully pay off her debt.

 Vance Everstone has a not so great past that he is completely regretting, but his recent conversion to Christ has made a powerful transformation creating him to become a “new creation”.
 Vance is fascinated by Violet which forces him to do anything he can to protect her.
-When the couple find themselves betrothed to one another, they both wonder if their marriage can survive and be one of true love.
-Fortunately both become attracted to one another, but will be enough, as this relationship seems to deteriorate before it even gets started.
+When the couple finds themselves betrothed to one another, they both wonder if their marriage can survive and be one of true love.
+Fortunately, both become attracted to one another but will be enough, as this relationship seems to deteriorate before it even gets started.

 We get to watch Vance battle with himself as he tries to become the man that God created Him to be, but His past still holds him at times.
 He’s one of my favorite heroes because of this because it shows he’s real.
 He isn’t the perfect gentleman.
 He’s human.
 Yet, his desire for God is beautiful and He becomes a new man because of it.